 As a chiropractor, I have found that often the alignment of the spine is affected.
 Adjusting of the spine may need to occur before proper balance of the muscles can be restored.

 Professionals interested in providing this valuable, easy to perform, manual work to patients can access information on the sight as well.
-Discounted training videos are also available through www.Bodyzone.com
+Discounted online professional training is available through www.PostureZone.com

 My encouragement to you is learn this and DO IT!
 Your patients/clients have everything to gain by this simple work.